Gunung Mas Regency: Demographics

-As of mid 2023, the estimated population of Gunung Mas regency was 143,835 people which included 75,066 male population and 67,769 female population.
-The sex ratio in Gunung Mas is roughly 111 which can be translated as there are 111 male population for a 100 female population.
-The population density of this regency on average is 13.22 people/km² with the highest density of 41.55 people/km² located in Kurun district and the lowest density of only 2.71 people/km² in Miri Manasa district.
-The average rate of population growth of Gunung Mas Regency is ranging from 2% to 4% and as of mid 2023 the rate is about 1.93% from the number in mid 2022.
+As of mid 2025, the estimated population of Gunung Mas regency was 148,233 people which included 77,730 male population and 70,510 female population.
+The sex ratio in Gunung Mas is roughly 110 which can be translated as there are 110 male population for every 100 female population.
+The population density of this regency on average is 15.93 people/km^{2} with the highest density of 48.83 people/km^{2} located in Kurun district and the lowest density of only 3.0 people/km^{2} in Miri Manasa district.
+The average rate of population growth of Gunung Mas Regency is ranging from 2% to 4% and as of mid 2025 the rate is about 1.93% from the number in mid 2024.

-In terms of religious adherence, Gunung Mas Regency is the only regency in Central Kalimantan with predominant Christian population.
-Almost 68% of the population nominally claimed as Christians which consist of 65% claimed as Protestants and roughly 2% claimed as Roman Catholics.
+In terms of religious adherence, Gunung Mas Regency is the only regency in Central Kalimantan with a predominantly Christian population.
+Almost 68% of the population are nominally claimed as Christians which consist of 65% claimed as Protestants and roughly 2% claimed as Roman Catholics.
 Islam comes the second after Christianity with only 20%.
 And the rest with rough 12% claimed as either Kaharingan believers, Hindus, Buddhists, and others.